endojs/endo/packages/exo/docs/exo-taxonomy.md

 ## Heap vs Virtual vs Durable

 * ***`*Exo*`*** <br>
-Like the small stores, the "heap" exo objects live in JavaScript's heap.
+As with stores, the default is that exo objects live in JavaScript's heap.
 Therefore, the total number of such Exo objects in a given vat must be able to fit into the JavaScript heap of that vat, and will occupy room in that vat's snapshot.
 We say the total number of instances is *low cardinality* when we expect the total number to remain low enough that this heap representation is not a problem.
 * ***`*VirtualExo*`*** <br>
 Like the big stores, the virtual exo objects are written to external storage outside the JavaScript heap.
 But these are ephemeral -- they do not survive upgrade.
 Their only purpose is for high cardinality, so we do not provide a convenience for directly making exo instances.
 IOW, there is no `makeVirtualExo`, only `defineVirtualExoClass` and `defineVirtualExoClassKit`.
 * ***`*DurableExo*`*** <br>